openbmc/hiomapd/README.md

 $ make check
 ```

-In addition to its role as a flash abstraction `mboxd` can also serve as a
+Through the virtual PNOR feature the daemon's role as a flash abstraction can
-partition/filesystem abstraction.
-This feature is known as 'virtual PNOR' and
+be augmented to support partition/filesystem abstraction.
+This is complex and
-it can be enabled at `configure` time (note that this requires a C++ compiler
-for your target):
+unnecessary for a number of platforms, and so the feature can be disabled at
+`configure` time.
+If you do not have a C++ compiler for your target, set
+`CXX=cc`.

 ```
 $ ./bootstrap.sh
-$ ./configure --enable-virtual-pnor
+$ ./configure CXX=cc --disable-virtual-pnor
 $ make
 $ make check
 ```